PaaS-TA/PaaS-TA-Core/paasta-controller/src/routing-release/README.md

 ```

 ### Relational Database

+If you are using the manifest generation script for BOSH Lite, you can skip this step; routing-api will be configured to use the PostgreSQL database that comes with cf-release.

-The routing-release now supports a relational database for the Routing API.
-We recommend this instead of etcd.
-To opt into this feature you can configure your manifest stub with the following `sqldb` properties.
-To migrate existing deployments to use a relational database see [Migrating from ETCD](#Migrating from ETCD)
+The routing-release now requires a relational database for the Routing API.
+Configure the properties for `sqldb` below with credentials Routing API requires to connect to the database.
+To migrate existing deployments to use a relational database see [Migrating from etcd](#Migrating from etcd).

 ```
 properties: